-Our Future Health’s Chief Medical Officer, Dr Raghib Ali, has been awarded an OBE for services to the NHS and the COVID-19 response in Her Majesty the Queen’s Birthday Honours 2022.
+Our Future Health Chief Medical Officer awarded OBE in the Queen’s Birthday Honours

 An OBE is a prestigious award meaning ‘Officer of the Order of the British Empire’.
 It is awarded to people who have made a major contribution in their field of work, with their work gaining national prominence.